 Like the rest of Europe, Britain is an increasingly diverse society.
 However, communication across cultural divides can be tricky.
 Members of different communities do not always agree on how their neighbourhoods should be managed or what should be the appropriate norms of civility and conduct in public spaces.
 On top of that, things get trickier when policing practices and government actions are perceived to be singling out specific minority groups for unfair treatment.
-Over the last century, several so-called ‘race riots’, including the London riots in 2011, erupted for precisely these reasons.
+Over the last century, several ‘race riots’, including the London riots in 2011, erupted for precisely these reasons.
 Sometimes, it was members of the majority ethnic group – the so-called White Britons – that responded to ethnic tensions and state policies by mobilizing and protesting against what they considered to be threatening levels of migration and diversity in British society.
 The most obvious example of this is the successful public campaign for Brexit, which was animated by a White-British anti-immigration voting bloc.

 Britain’s Ethnic Diversity Challenge